List of Sonic the Hedgehog characters: Chris Thorndyke

-Christopher Thorndyke (voiced by Sanae Kobayashi in Japanese and Suzanne Goldish in English), usually called Chris, is the main human protagonist of the Sonic X animated series.
+(voiced by Sanae Kobayashi in Japanese and Suzanne Goldish in English), usually called is the main human protagonist of the Sonic X animated series.
 He encounters and befriends Sonic shortly after his arrival in Chris' world and invites him and his friends to stay in his home, joining them on their adventures to find the Chaos Emeralds and stop Eggman's robots.

 The character has been divisive among fans.
 Writing for THEM Anime Reviews, Tim Jones called Chris an "uninspired" and "bland" protagonist.

 Sticks the Badger

 (voiced by Nika Futterman in English and Aoi Yuki in Japanese) is an orange and brown badger, first introduced in the animated Sonic Boom television series.
 She is recognizable by her wild behavior and paranoia, having lived in the wilderness alone for most of her life.
 Nonetheless, she is portrayed as wanting to strengthen her newfound friendship with Sonic, Amy, Tails and Knuckles.
 She fights with wooden weaponry, mostly boomerangs, and has developed impressive athletic abilities due to living in the wild.

 Sticks appears in all of the Sonic Boom video games, appearing in a non-playable role in Rise of Lyric and as a playable character in Shattered Crystal, Fire & Ice, and Sonic Dash 2.

-Sticks has also appeared in Archie’s short-lived Sonic Boom comics series, as well as the Worlds Unite event, the 2nd Archie comics crossover between Sonic the Hedgehog and Mega Man.
+Sticks has also appeared in Archie's short-lived Sonic Boom comics series, as well as the Worlds Unite event, the 2nd Archie comics crossover between Sonic the Hedgehog and Mega Man.

 She is described as "infantile" by Scott Thompson of IGN and an "unlikeable idiot" by Becky Cunningham of GamesRadar, albeit a "nice addition" by Chris Carter of Destructoid.

 Sticks has appeared in other Sonic titles not associated with the Boom sub-series, such as Sonic Runners and Mario & Sonic at the Rio 2016 Olympic Games.
 She is first mentioned in the main series in Sonic Frontiers, where she is depicted as a close friend of Amy Rose.